Asian stocks mixed after Wall Street fall on Huawei anxiety

 Qualcomm, which gets about 65% of its revenue from China, slumped 6%.
 Broadcom, which gets nearly half of its revenue from China, also fell 6%.
 Intel dropped 3% and Xilinx slid 3.6%.
 An S&P index that measures the performance of chip and chip equipment makers fell nearly 4%.

-ENERGY: Benchmark U.S. crude gained 33 cents to $72.30 per barrel in electronic trading on the new York Mercantile Exchange.
-The contract fell 24 cents on Monday to close at $71.97.
-Brent crude, used to price international oils, advanced 29 cents to $63.50 per barrel in London.
-It advanced 29 cents the previous session to $63.21.
+ENERGY: Benchmark U.S. crude gained 32 cents to $63.53 in electronic trading on the new York Mercantile Exchange.
+The contract gained 29 cents on Monday to close at $63.21.
+Brent crude, used to price international oils, advanced 27 cents to $72.24 per barrel in London.
+It lost 24 cents the previous session to $71.97.

 CURRENCY: The dollar gained to 110.17 yen from Monday's 110.06 yen.
 The euro was little-changed at $1.1167.